Imagen dinámica

 As comic creators, our task goes beyond simply drawing pretty scenes.
 We must become film directors, carefully choosing which moments to show and which to leave to the reader’s imagination.
 This selection is crucial for the rhythm and impact of our story.

-Imagine you’re telling the story of a heist.
-Would you show the thief entering through the window, or would you prefer a close-up of his hand grasping the jewel?
+Imagine you’re telling the story of a robbery.
+Would you show the thief entering through the window, or would you prefer a close-up of his hand grabbing the jewel?
 Each choice affects how the reader experiences the narrative.
-The key lies in finding the perfect balance between what is shown and what is suggested.
+The key is finding the perfect balance between what is shown and what is suggested.

 To master this art, it’s essential to understand and practice the different transitions we can employ in our comics.
 These transitions are the tools that allow us to play with time and space within our visual narrative.
 Click here to access resources that will help you perfect your narrative skills.